hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 If you're not already running an execution node, refer to our [Quickstart](/docs/install/install-with-script) for beginner-friendly execution node installation instructions.

-Next, use Docker to tell your beacon node to connect to your local execution node.
+Next, use Docker to tell your Agora node to connect to your local execution node.
 Note that `<YOUR_ETH_EXECUTION_NODE_ENDPOINT>` is either an HTTP endpoint `http://host:port` or an IPC path such as `/path/to/geth.ipc`.

 <Tabs
   groupId="os"